asfadmin/Discovery-PytestAutomation/README.md

     Each [yml test](#3-write-the-yaml-tests) will go through the `test_types` list *in order*, and the following things will happen:

     - ONLY keys that are declared will be checked.
-You can have multiple `required_*` keys in the same `test type`, and they ALL have to match for the test to run.
+Also you can have multiple `required_*` keys in the same `test type`, and they ALL have to match for the test to run.

         - Note: This means if it has *NO* `required_*` keys, ALL tests will match it, so *no* tests will continue pass that `test type`.

-    - The test is matched to that type, so the function under `method` will be looked for in [pytest-managers.py](#pytest-managerspy) and called.
+    - If the test is matched to that type, the function under `method` will be looked for in [pytest-managers.py](#pytest-managerspy) and called.

-    - If NO `test type` is found, that test will fail, and the next will run.
+    - If NO `test type` is matched, that test will fail, and the next will run.

     In the pytest-config [example](#pytest-configyml-example) above, the test_PythonsAddition will only be called, if that yml test contains both the x_add and y_add keys.
 With the test_NumpysFactor, it'll only be called if that yml test has the factor_num key, AND it's in the test_factorials.yml file.